cert-manager/website/content/docs/getting-started/README.md

 description: Learn how to deploy cert-manager in your Kubernetes cluster and how to configure it to sign SSL certificates using Let's Encrypt
 ---

+In this tutorial you will learn how to deploy and configure cert-manager.
+You will learn how to create an SSL certificate using Let's Encrypt.
+And finally you will learn how that certificate can be used in Kubernetes to serve an HTTPS website.

 ## Introduction
 In this section, we will discuss how to deploy a cert-manager for your Kubernetes cluster.
 Typically, the TLS or SSL certificates are stored as Kubernetes secrets.
 These certificates are utilized by various namespaces to further be consumed by applications or ingress controllers.
 However, these certificates come with an expiry date which can vary for each certificate.
 Not timely updating these certificates can cause issues and disruptions.